 - Once consent has been given and where filming continues over a period of time, particularly where there are any changes to the original description of the programme or the contributor’s role within it, programme-makers should check at regular intervals during the production that the young person is still happy about continuing to take part.
 Ideally, their continued assent to participate should be documented on camera, showing that they understand what the filming is going to be of/about and that they are happy to continue being filmed.

 Consents - when filming in schools

 - Prior consent to film in a school must be obtained in writing from the Head Teacher.

 - When filming over long periods at a school, it may be advisable for programme-makers to have a letter of agreement or letter of intent with the school setting out the programme-makers' obligations, together with a protocol for filming.
 Indeed, this may be necessary to secure access in the first place and to provide comfort to parents, governors and the Local Education Authority.
 Programme-makers should discuss this with the commissioning editor and programme lawyer.

-- Irrespective of the Head Teacher's general consent to film within the school, if an under 18 actively participates in the programme or is in some way focused upon, rather than merely being incidental, programme-makers should normally obtain, prior to filming, signed consent forms from them and those who have parental responsibility for them.
-For example, if programme-makers are interviewing a main contributor while he is sitting with his friends, it would be advisable, if those children are identifiable, to obtain parental consents in respect of the friends as well as the interviewee.
+- Irrespective of the Head Teacher's general consent to film within the school, if a person under 18 actively participates in the programme or is in some way focused upon, rather than merely being incidental, programme-makers should normally obtain, prior to filming, signed consent forms from them and those who have parental responsibility for them.
+For example, if programme-makers are interviewing a main contributor while he is sitting with his friends, it would be advisable if those children are identifiable to obtain parental consents in respect of the friends as well as the interviewee.

 - Normally clear notices should be put up at the school gates and in the school on the days that filming is taking place.
 The notices should make clear the times and areas where filming will take place and should include a brief description of the project as well as a production contact name and number.
 This may be a condition of the access agreement.